Adverbs for Class 9

 • What are Adverbs?

-An adverb is a word that is used to modify or qualify several types of words like an adjective, a verb, a clause, another adverb, a preposition or even the whole sentence.
-Adverbs will generally answer the question of how, when, where, etc.
+Adverbs are used to modify or qualify several types of words like an adjective, a verb, a clause, another adverb, a preposition or even the whole sentence.
+In general, adverbs can provide answers to questions about how, when, where, etc.

 Types of Adverbs